Amplifying Indigenous and Endangered Voices: The Critical Role of Collaboration for the Talk of the Town Program

 1. Planning and Timeline Development

-Carishina’s project management acumen helped El Museo craft a clear roadmap for Talk of the Town.
-This included designing a timeline that balanced the demands of selecting artistic proposals while contacting and working with a panel of distinguished artists and linguists, selecting community-based organizations (CBOs), and coordinating multiple stakeholders to create a seamless workflow.
+I supported the curatorial team craft a clear roadmap for Talk of the Town.
+I named the project “Talk of the Town: Engaging with Indigenous and Endangered Language Communities” to signal to audiences the languages the majority of recent migrant new yorkers from indigenous and endangered languages from Central America( Nahuatl), South America’s Andes Region ( Kichwa) and West African languages like Wolof.
+Planning included designing a timeline that balanced the demands of selecting artistic proposals while contacting and working with a panel of distinguished artists and linguists, selecting community-based organizations (CBOs), and coordinating multiple stakeholders to create a seamless workflow.

 2. Open Call and Recruitment

 With a nuanced understanding of outreach strategies, Carishina guided the development of an open call that yielded over 40 artistic proposals.
 Their insight ensured a fair and transparent selection process, engaging a diverse pool of artists whose practices aligned with the program’s mission.
-From these activities the artist awarded were:
+From these activities the artists awarded were:

 Raul Ayala